Ireland is home so some amazingly funny folk! Check out our top picks for the best Irish comedians in this list, did your favourite make it?

 8. PJ Gallagher – one of the funniest famous Irish comedians

-PJ Gallagher is a famous Irish comedian and stand-up actor.
+PJ Gallagher is a famous Irish actor and stand-up comedian.
 He is best remembered for his involvement in Naked Camera, alongside pal, Maeve Higgins.

 His other most noteworthy credits include Celebrity Bainisteoir and Meet Your Neighbours, both on RTÉ.
 He also presents P. J. and McCabe in the Morning with Jim McCabe on Classic Hits 4FM.

-7. Tara Flynn – one to watch on the comedy scene
+7. Tara Flynn – one to watch on the Irish comedy scene

 This fiery female Irish comedian, writer, and actress is one of the hottest “ones to watch” on the scene.